ballerina-platform/ballerina-lang/docs/server-connectors/jms-server.md

 Now you will have a JMS service that can be deployed to the Ballerina server.

+>NOTE:
->NOTE: Before deploying the JMS service, you must copy the client-libs provided by the JMS provider to `{Ballerina_HOME}/bre/lib`
+>1.
+Before deploying the JMS service, you must copy the client-libs provided by the JMS provider to `{Ballerina_HOME}/bre/lib`
+>2.
+For the JMS providers that require a jndi.properties file, absolute path/relative path (i.e. relative path from the directory where we execute the ballerina run command) of the jndi.properties file can be specified as the value for "providerUrl" annotation.

 Following is a sample JMS service.